 Once any degenerative tissue and bone spurs are removed, the torn rotator cuff tendon can be reattached to the bone.
 Special devices have been designed to reattach these ligaments.
 These devices are called suture anchors.

 Suture anchors are special devices that have been designed to attach tissue to bone.
 In the past, many different ways were used to attach soft tissue (such as ligaments and tendons) to bone.
 The usual methods have included placing stitches through drill holes in the bone, special staples and screws with special washers all designed to hold the tissue against the bone until healing occurred.
-Most of these techniques required larger incisions to be able to see what was going on and to get the hardware and soft tissue in the right location.
+Most of these techniques required larger incisions to get the hardware and soft tissue in the right location.

 What should I expect after treatment?

-Even if you don't need surgery, you may need to follow a program of rehabilitation exercises.
-Your doctor may recommend that you work with a physical or occupational therapist.
+Even if you don’t need surgery, you may need to follow a program of rehabilitation exercises.
+Dr. Kiritsis will recommend that you work with a physical or occupational therapist.
 Your therapist can create an individualized program to help you regain shoulder function.
 This includes tips and exercise for improving posture and shoulder alignment.
 It is also very important to improve the strength and coordination in the rotator cuff and shoulder blade muscles.
 Your therapist can also evaluate your workstation or the way you use your body when you do your activities and suggest changes to avoid further problems.

 Rehabilitation after rotator cuff surgery can be a slow process.
 You will probably need to attend therapy sessions for two to three months, and you should expect full recovery to take up to six months.
 Getting the shoulder moving as soon as possible is important.
 However, this must be balanced with the need to protect the healing tissues.

-Your surgeon will most likely have you wear a sling to support and protect the shoulder for several weeks (generally four to six weeks) after surgery.
+Dr. Kiritsis will have you wear a sling to support and protect the shoulder for several weeks (generally six weeks) after surgery.
 Ice and electrical stimulation treatments may be used during your first few therapy sessions to help control pain and swelling from the surgery.
 Your therapist may also use massage and other types of hands-on treatments to ease muscle spasm and pain.